IT21228230/24-25J-164/README.md

    - Historical data on tomato yield, fertilizer usage, and harvest timelines, Growth stage
 2. Real-Time Sensor Data:
    - Soil temperature, environmental temperature, and humidity readings.

+# Watering   Management - Nakulabasgaran Y. IT21228230
+##  Overview

+Water Management Technology.
+This project aims to:
+- This component focuses on integrating advanced technologies to optimize water usage in agricultural system, ensuring sustainable practices and reducing water wastage while maintaining crop health.

+### Key Features
+1. Soil Moisture Sensors: These sensors measure the moisture content in the soil, ensuring that crops receive the optimal amount of water.
+2. Weather Forecast Integration: Utilizing weather data to predict rainfall and adjust irrigation schedules accordingly.
+3. Automated Irrigation Systems: These systems can be programmed to deliver precise amounts of water to crops based on real-time data.
+4. Scalability and Accessibility: Designed for small to medium-sized farms.
+5. User-Friendly Interface: Mobile app and web dashboard for watering.

+## System Architecture

+The system integrates the following components:

+    Data Collection: Real-time sensor data and historical datasets.
+    Preprocessing: Data cleaning, normalization, and feature extraction.
+    Model Training:
+        Watering prediction model.
+        Watering Schedule model.
+    Prediction and Visualization:
+        Generate insights and display them on a user-friendly dashboard.

+## Technologies Used

+    Programming Languages: Python
+    Machine Learning Frameworks: RandomForestRegressor
+    Database: Firebase for historical and real-time data storage
+    Frontend: React.js with Material UI
+    UI Design: Figma
+    Backend Integration: Docker, Kubernetes, Jenkins
+    Testing Tools: Jest, Postman, Unit Test, and Arduino IDE Version Control: Git (GitHub/GitLab)
+    Tools: Submersible Mini pump - It give water to soil when the sensor sends the signal that the moisture level in the soil is low.
+	       Channel-5V-Relay-Module - turn on and off the pump automatically as the required water level is reached ESP32 Microcontroller - For data processing and communication.

+## Data Sources

+    Agricultural Department Datasets:
+        Historical data on Precipitation (mm),Ambient Temp (°C),Humidity (%),Soil Temp (°C),Soil Moisture (%),Watering Action,Watering Duration (minutes)
+    Real-Time Sensor Data:
+        Precipitation (mm),Ambient Temp (°C),Humidity (%),Soil Temp (°C),Soil Moisture readings.